Special Weather Statement issued for Eastern Cherry, Western Cherry by NWS - News Break

 Special Weather Statement issued for Eastern Cherry, Western Cherry by NWS

-Effective: 2021-07-08 21:34:00 CDT Expires: 2021-07-08 22:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Eastern Cherry; Western Cherry SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN CHERRY COUNTY UNTIL 1000 PM CDT/900 PM MDT/ At 933 PM CDT/833 PM MDT/, Doppler radar was tracking a strong thunderstorm near Kilgore, or 19 miles west of Valentine, moving east at 50 mph.
-Penny size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Valentine, Crookston and Highway 97 crossing the Niobrara River.alerts.weather.gov
+Effective: 2021-07-08 21:16:00 CDT Expires: 2021-07-08 21:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Eastern Cherry; Western Cherry SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL CHERRY COUNTY UNTIL 945 PM CDT/845 PM MDT/ At 916 PM CDT/816 PM MDT/, Doppler radar was tracking a strong thunderstorm near Cody, or 30 miles southeast of Martin, moving southeast at 50 mph.
+Penny size hail and wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Cody, Nenzel, Steer Creek Campground and Anderson Bridge State Wildlife Management Area.alerts.weather.gov

 Comments / 0